Automated Installation

 server: https://kubernetes.default.svc

-namespace: new-gateway
+namespace: octopus-argo-gateway-your-namespace

 Help us continuously improve